turboncelucionce/gpt4-clippy-godot/README.md

 This was my first time coding something.
 The code is extremely messy.
 It's also missing a lot of stuff.

 - Add any kind of error handling whatsoever when sending HTTP requests.
 Clippy sometimes randomly crashes or hangs
+- Add a system that tracks the length of the conversation and only sends the most recent messages when hitting Send, to avoid using up too many OpenAI tokens
-- Add a way to switch from GPT-3.5 or GPT-4 and vice-versa directly in runtime.
+- Add a way to switch from GPT-3.5 or GPT-4 and vice-versa directly in runtime
 - Add sounds
 - Add more "nonverbal" actions that Clippy detects and reacts to (like being dragged around a lot, or checking processes being launched on the computer, reacting if the user is playing games, make Clippy react if he's placed close to the recycle bin, etc)
 - Setup an idle animation system